-

 What can I expect at the consultation?

-The 60 minute evaluation consists of a complete medical and social history, an examination, discussion about the findings and development of a plan.
+The initial 90 minute New Patient Consultation consists of a complete medical and social history, an examination, discussion about the findings and development of a plan.
 Because of the complexity of some situations, patients may be asked to return for follow up visits to complete the consultation process.

 Who can come to the appointment?